-Incomes areas disposal income nor No targets identified Incomes - gross disposal income per household (ONS Regional Household Income Data) No targets identified.
+SA Topic Relevant SEA Topics SA Objective w Assessment Criteria: 'ill the option/proposal Indicators Targets Related Assessment Criteria Key Considerations 4 Communities and Population See above See above Super Output Areas (SOAs) in the 10% "most deprived" (overall) in England (English Indices of Multiple Deprivation) No targets identified.
+Incomes - gross disposal income per household (ONS Regional Household Income Data) No targets identified.
 Housing affordability - proportion of households unable to afford monthly costs of market housing (Walsall Housing Needs Assessment) No targets identified.
-Q4d Help to meet Core Strategy market and affordable housing requirements in safe and attractive locations, likely to provide a good standard of amenity?
-Number and location of new homes developed per annum, local market housing needs and requirements (Walsall AMR, Walsall SHMA) 11,973 new dwellings (net) to be provided in Walsall 2006 - 2026 (BCCS Policy HOU1) - it is assumed that around 2,975 (52.27%) of the 5,681 dwellings not already built or committed @ April 2009 will be within the "growth network" SA Topic 7 (Q7b), SA Topic 8 (Q8b), SA Topic 9 (Q9c) Will the option help to deliver the general market housing and afforable housing requirements set in the BCCS, or local requirements identified in the latest SHMA?
-Is the housing to be provided in an appropriate and attractive location, where it is not likely to be adversely affected by existing development nearby, for example, existing lawful uses which are not compatible with a residential development, and where effective mitigation is difficult to achieve?
-Number of affordable homes developed per annum, local affordable housing needs and requirements (Walsall AMR, Walsall SHMA) 11,000 affordable homes to be completed in the Black Country 2006 - 2026, or 15% of total requirement, which equates to 852 affordable homes in Walsall out of the 5,681 residual requirement 2009 - 2026; 25% of homes on sites of 15 dwellings or more to be affordable (BCCS Policy HOU3) Good practice guidance on sustainable design (Manual for Streets, Building for Life, Code for Sustainable Homes, Designing Walsall SPD) 100% planning permissions for "major" development to address design quality and building sustainability through use of good practice guidance (BCCS Policy ENV3).
+Q4d Help to meet Core Strategy housing requirements in safe and attractive locations, likely to provide a good standard of amenity?
+Number and location of new homes developed per annum, extent to which housing development is in accordance with BCCS spatial strategy (Walsall AMR) BCCS targets for housing - 11,973 new dwellings (net) to be provided in Walsall 2006 - 2026 (BCCS Policy HOU1) - 95% of new and converted dwellings to be on previously developed land, and at least 67% of new dwellings to be within the "growth network" (based on total completions 2006-2026) SA Topic 7 (Q7b), SA Topic 8 (Q8b), SA Topic 9 (Q9c) Will the option help to deliver the BCCS housing requirements in appropriate locations, i.e. mostly within the "growth network"?
+Is the housing to be provided in an appropriate location, where it is not likely to be adversely affected by existing development nearby which could affect amenity, for example, existing lawful uses which are not compatible with a residential development, and where effective mitigation is difficult to achieve?
+Good practice guidance on sustainable design (Manual for Streets, Building for Life, Code for Sustainable Homes, Designing Walsall SPD) 100% planning permissions for "major" development to address design quality and building sustainability through use of good practice guidance (BCCS Policy ENV3).
 Q4e Provide housing developments in locations that are accessible to jobs, shops, healthcare facilities, educational facilities, open spaces, and other essential social infrastructure?
-Proportion of housing developments meeting BCCS Accessibility Standards (Walsall AMR) 100% of housing developments to meet standard (excluding schemes of 35 dwellings and under within the "growth network").
-Standard is for housing development to be within 20-30 mins of employment area, 10-15 mins of GP surgery or walk-in centre, fresh food outlet and primary school, and 20-25 mins of secondary school by walking or public transport (BCCS Policy HOU2) SA Topic 6 (Q6e, Q6f), SA Topic 7 (Q7b, 7d), SA Topic 8 (Q8d), SA Topic 13 (Q13e), SA Topic 14 (Q14f) Will the option help to deliver housing in an accessible location, where the occupiers will be able to access essential facilities?
+Proportion of housing developments meeting BCCS Accessibility Standards (Walsall AMR) All housing developments of 15 dwellings or more to meet accessibility standards set out in BCCS Table 8.
+Standard is for housing development to be within 20-30 minutes of employment area, 10-15 minutes of GP surgery or walk-in centre, fresh food outlet and primary school, and 20-25 minutes of secondary school by walking or public transport (BCCS Policy HOU2) SA Topic 6 (Q6f, Q6g), SA Topic 7 (Q7b, 7d), SA Topic 8 (Q8d), SA Topic 13 (Q13e), SA Topic 14 (Q14f) Will the option help to deliver housing in an accessible location, where the occupiers will be able to access essential facilities?
 For example, can jobs, shops, open spaces and other essential social infrastructure be accessed by public transport, cycling and walking, in accordance with the Core Strategy accessibility standards, and the emerging Walsall Greenspace Strategy standards for access to open spaces?
-Access to open space (Walsall Open Space Audit & Assessment) 5ha of accessible open space to be provided per 1,000 population in Walsall (BCCS Policy ENV6), also minimum targets for provision of different types of open space recommended by Walsall Open Space Audit & Assessment (2011) and Natural England Accessible Natural Greenspace Standard (ANGSt)
+Access to open space (Walsall Open Space Audit & Assessment) ANGSt (Natural England) Targets for access for natural greenspace BCCS Target - 5ha of accessible open space to be provided per 1,000 population in Walsall (2006 baseline) (BCCS Policy ENV6) Walsall Greenspace Strategy - overall target of 4.96ha of accessible open space to be provided per 1,000 population.
+Targets for provision of different types of open space are also recommended by Walsall Open Space Audit & Assessment (2011).